jnk0le/random/pipeline cycle test/README.md

 Most of the ALU instructions can be executed in 4 total pipeline stages, EX1, EX2, EX3, EX4, with possible chaining of 0 cycle result forwading pairs.\
-EX4 is available only from younger opcode slot. (it's also not documented)\
+EX4 is available only from younger opcode slot. (in a very specific scenarios EX4 seems to be available from older slot) (it's also not documented)\
 EX1 is avaiable only from older opcode slot. (except implicitly as inline shfted reg etc.)
 EX1 is not availale by bitwise (`eors.n` etc.) and operand2 reg-reg instructions (shifted constants still work)